center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 Top 15 Techniques
 #################

-In this chapter, we dive deep into the top 15 most observed techniques.
+In this section, we dive deep into the top 15 most observed techniques.
 If a technique has sub-techniques in the ATT&CK framework, then we divided it into its sub-techniques;
 however, we only focused on the sub-techniques seen in our data.
 This provides more granular glimpse into each technique for defenders.
 The majority of the top 15